 Express your gratitude and maintain contact with any people, such as your references, who helped pave your way to this new job.
 These people will feel more invested in you the next time that you need their help if they can follow along as your career develops.

-Take care of yourself!
 Starting a new job can be mentally and physically taxing.
 However, you don’t want to burn yourself out in your early days.
 Be sure to take care of your health and spend some time doing activities that invigorate you.
-While you may feel like you have to dedicate every waking hour to this new position, doing so can quickly degrade your health and have a negatively impact on your performance.
+While you may feel like you have to dedicate every waking hour to this new position, doing so can quickly degrade your health and have a negative impact on your performance.
 Strive to maintain a healthy work-life balance right out of the gate.